ibrahimfarooq17/krispy/README.md

 Krispy is built upon a micro-services architecture, with a shared database.
 Each dedicated service handles a set of tasks.
 We have 5 micro-services deployed yet; core, chat, webhook, cron and AI services.

 ## Overview

-This repository features only the core backend service of Krispy including:
+This repository features the backend service of Krispy along with the frontend.
+The frontend is added here for ease of access.
+For production, it is hosted as a separate service.

+Overall this repository includes:

+- Complete frontend pages, components and markup
+- DB Schema and Management
 - Authentication
 - User management
 - Flows/Automations
-- 3rd Party Integrations with Shopify, Klaviyo, Twillio etc.
+- 3rd Party Integrations with Shopify, Klaviyo, Twillio, WhatsApp etc.

 The project focuses on demonstrating structure, clarity, and engineering approach.

 ## Tech Stack

-- React / Next.js
 - JavaScript
-- TailwindCSS
+- React / Next.js / TailwindCSS
 - Node.js / ExpressJs
+- MongoDB

 ## Note